I can't find Cine Meter in the App Store! Where is it?

 - Have you calibrated Cine Meter to your reference meter?

 - “A photographer with one light meter knows what his exposure is.
-A photographer
+A photographer with

-with two light meters is never sure.”
+two light meters is never sure.”
 Once you’ve calibrated Cine Meter to your

-the same angle of view, under the same color temperature.
+same angle of view, under the same color temperature.
 Meters (both handheld ones and

 built-in camera meters) differ in their color sensitivities and metering patterns, and

-it’s not unusual for two meters to match perfectly under certain conditions and differ
+it’s not unusual for two meters to match perfectly under certain conditions and differ by

-by as much as a stop under others.
+as much as a stop under others.

 Why no incident meter mode?

 Incident readings require incident light sensors, which iDevices lack.
-Cine Meter uses
+Cine Meter uses the

-the iDevice’s camera.
+iDevice’s camera.
 Like any other camera, it's a reflected-light sensor.

 You can shoot an 18% gray card with Cine Meter to get the same result as an incident meter would give you (though you may want to open up 1/2 stop from the reflected reading to match your incident meter’s reading).